-Also, it's possible that your headlamps might go out if you drove from a dark area into a bright area, such as a lighted parking lot.
+Also, it's possible that your headlamps may go out if you drive from a dark area into a bright area like a lighted parking lot.
 If this happens, turn on your headlamps with the regular headlamp switch.

-Fog Lamps
+Interior Lamps